 A different business model

 Tencent adopted a counter-intuitive approach in building its empire – increasing customer reach before app monetization.
 While Facebook’s business relied on advertising heavily, online advertising accounted for less than 20 percent in Tencent’s annual revenue.
-Unlike its West social network counterparts, the enterprise’s major earning came from value-added services.
-Chiefly from smartphone and PC-based gaming, digital content and membership subscriptions, as well as virtual goods sales.
+Unlike its West social network counterparts, the enterprise’s major earning came from value-added services, about a third of which was generated by online games.
+Other important revenue streams include digital content, membership subscriptions, and virtual goods sales.

 Diversity is the king